 25. Lying Down: Perfect posture’s important — but there’s no need to stand up nice and straight.
 Instead, make like a monkey and hang upside down: It’s possible that memory improves when the head hangs lower than the rest of the body.
 And one study found people solved anagrams faster when they were lying down than when they were standing .
 Researchers think certain body postures might make us more insightful.
 Hwo eknw?

 Food and Drink

 26. Staying Hydrated: Water, water everywhere and... the mind gets sharper.
-Hydration is essential to keep the brain working properly.
+Hydration is essential to keep the brain working properly, and research suggests being thirsty can distract us from the cognitive tasks we're trying to tackle.
 One study showed people who drank fruit and vegetable juice (yes, V8 in a Bloody Mary counts) were significantly less likely to develop Alzheimer’s than those who didn’t .
 For those looking to cut calories, eight glasses of water per day may work, too.

 27. Omega-3s: Nope, it’s not the name of a frat — these fatty acids provide a ton of health benefits, like improving brain function .
 Greatist superfood salmon’s a top source of omega-3s — or forgo the eau de fish and try walnuts and flaxseed oil instead.

 28. Spices: People of the world, spice up your brain!
 Research suggests certain spices can help preserve memory .
 A spoonful of cinnamon in a cup o’ Joe can ward off Alzheimer’s disease, and a sprinkling of sage on pasta may prevent another WTF-is-that-guy’s-name situation.
 Cumin and cilantro are especially powerful memory-boosters — so chow down and make those trips to Mumbai and Cancun unforgettable.